AlexisAmand/Beer-Clicker/README.md

 I've finally decided to learn Unity !

-For fun, I started developing a “Banana” clone, but with beers.
+For fun, I started developing clicker with beers.

-For now, it's just a cup you click on.
+It's just a cup you click on.

 # Screenshots